jordwalke/reason-project-ideas/README.md

 Rails-like scaffolding generator for certain kinds of apps.
 To avoid bikeshedding, you might even consider using the exact rails workflow.

+## Lightweight Universal Date/Time Library

+A lightweight date/time library that doesn't rely on system dependencies, and can configure all date conversions from config files.
+(Either at build time or runtime?)
+- Time (just the number of milliseconds since epoch).
+- TimeRange (two Time points).
+- DateTime (Human description of DateTime).
+- DateTimeZone (Human description of DateTime within a time zone).
+- Converting between all of these forms (based on some time zone data base config files).

+Date/Time experts, please contribute by pointing to excellent libraries and provide advice.

+Approaches:
+- Could just port line for line, one of the best date-time libraries out there.

 ## Java Backend

 The [`rehp`](https://github.com/jordwalke/rehp) project makes it